top of page

 Canva Home Page

 Canva's home page displays free, pre-made templates that you have access to as well as the designs that you have recently created.
-You can also create your own templates.
+You can also create your templates.
+This post contains a combination of ones that you create as well as how to modify an existing template.

 Canva Workspace